itsvictoroyedeji/shopify-sections/README.md

 7. The file `assets/right-button-arrow.png` is for the button url at `video-banner.liquid`.
 Upload the file on Shopify to use it.

+8. The file `assets/small_benefit_arrow.png` is for the button at url `sections/image-banner-top.liquid`.
+Upload the file on Shopify to use it.

 > Also: For `video.liquid`, the files are already in Shopify.
 Simply copy and paste our code to replace the Shopify code already there.

 ## How to use these custom sections